Improved Efficiencies and Lower Cost

 - The NxStage System One and disposable components incorporate innovative safety features to help minimize risk to patients and employees.

-- PureFlow™ B pre-mixed therapy solutions, available in a wide range of electrolyte formulations, can help correct and manage acidosis and reduce potential risks of compounding errors.
+- PureFlow™ B pre-mixed therapy solutions, available in a wide range of electrolyte formulations, can help correct and manage acidosis and reduce potential risks of compounding errors.1

-- Fully-integrated Cartridges with SecureClip® reduce the risk of blood loss from accidental tubing disconnects.
+- Fully-integrated Cartridges available with SecureClip® reduce the risk of blood loss from accidental tubing disconnects.

-The Department of Labor's Bureau of Labor Statistics (BLS) cites more than 35,000 back and other injuries among nurses every year; severe enough to miss work.1
+The Department of Labor's Bureau of Labor Statistics (BLS) cites more than 35,000 back and other injuries among nurses every year; severe enough to miss work.2

 - A unique volumetric fluid balancing system built into the disposable cartridge allows direct-to-drain waste lines, eliminating the need to lift, carry, and empty waste bags, reducing the risk of back injury or effluent splash back